AlgoMaster Logo

 APIs are contracts.
 Once published, they're hard to change without breaking clients.

-In this chapter, we'll cover what you need to know about API design for interviews: REST fundamentals, GraphQL, RPC/gRPC, resource naming, request/response patterns, pagination and filtering, rate limiting, versioning, authentication, error handling, and practical examples that look like real production APIs.
+This chapter covers the API-design concepts these questions usually probe: REST fundamentals, GraphQL, RPC/gRPC, resource naming, request/response patterns, pagination and filtering, rate limiting, versioning, authentication, error handling, and practical examples.

 1. REST Fundamentals